ceydas/fullstack-admin-panel/README.md

 - `TODO`

 ## Overview
-* Given the time constraint, in order to keep things simple, two separate services **frontend** and **backend** were used since separating the backend service into admin and user, which would introduce additional complexity due to separating databases and additional HTTP communication.
+* Given the time constraint, in order to keep things simple, two separate services **frontend** and **backend** were used since separating the backend service into admin and user would introduce additional complexity due to separating databases and additional HTTP communication.

 * The frontend was tested for responsiveness on 10+ devices.